Skip to Content

 Step 2: Line the salmon fillets onto a towel and pat them dry to remove moisture.

-Salmon fillets laid out on a dry towel.
+Salmon fillets on a dry towel.

 Step 3: Set the oven to a low broil and line a rimmed sheet pan with parchment paper or a silicon mat.